Beer Birthday: Judy Ashworth

 Judy Ashworth, Stephen Beaumont, me & Peter Hoey at the Pliny the Younger release

-Judy with Stephen Beaumont, me and Peter Hoey at last year’s Pliny the Younger release.
+Judy with Stephen Beaumont, me and Peter Hoey at the 2010 Pliny the Younger release.

 Judy had a nasty fall at home and broke her leg in two places.
 She’s in a wheel chair and crutches for a bit.
 I know she’d appreciate everyone’s good wishes at this painful time.